kubeshop/tracetest/examples/quick-start-opensearch-nodejs/readme.md

 How do traces reach Jaeger?

 The `collector.config.yaml` explains that.
 It receives traces via either `grpc` or `http`.
-Then, exports them to the Data Prepper that will parse the trace data and send it to OpenSearch.
+Then it exports them to the Data Prepper that will parse the trace data and send it to OpenSearch.
 Data Prepper uses the endpoint `data-prepper:21890`.

 ```yaml
 receivers: